NFA062 – 20.00 Hours

 program.
 This course replaces Youth Firesetting Prevention and Intervention –

-At the completion of the course, student will be able to:
+At the completion of the course, participants will be able to:

 - Explain the differences in NFPA 1035 between Youth Firesetter Intervention Specialist